| |

 |

-| VIOLS were the primary bowed stringed instruments in the Renaissance.
+VIOLA DA GAMBA was the primary bowed stringed instruments in the Renaissance.
 Unlike members of the violin family, viols have six strings and frets.
 Regardless of size, all viols are held between the legs.
 The Italian term for viol is viola da gamba. |

 |